 “Every fool can know.
 The point is to understand.”
 [Albert Einstein]

-How can you ensure that the sum of rounded percentages equals exactly 100%?
-Is it possible to make sure that, for accounting purposes, the distribution of overhead costs precisely matches the original total?
-These issues are well-known and have been studied for a long time.
-This article presents a simple solution using Excel / VBA.
-The function introduced can round relative values (percentages) to exactly 100%, and it can round absolute values (such as cost distributions) while preserving the original rounded sum.
-A parameter allows you to choose which type of error to minimize — absolute error or relative error — compared to common half-up rounding.
+This article introduces a simple solution using Excel/VBA.
+The function presented here can round relative values (e.g., percentages) to ensure they sum to exactly 100%.
+It can also round absolute values (such as cost distributions) while preserving their original sum after rounding.
+A key parameter allows users to choose which type of error to minimize — absolute error or relative error — compared to the common half-up rounding method.

 Note: This solution is limited to one-dimensional tables without subtotals.
 There is no general solution for higher-dimensional tables or tables with subtotals.